WRXinYue/ocean-hub/src/zh/docs/features/webhook.md

 # Webhook

 ::: tip
-This feature is available as of Misskey version 12.109.0.
+This feature is available as of Ocean version 12.109.0.
 :::

 ::: warning
 This is an experimental feature and may be unstable or subject to change in the future.
 :::

-Misskey provides a webhook which allows you to receive various events from Misskey in real time.
+Ocean provides a webhook which allows you to receive various events from Ocean in real time.

 You can manage your webhooks by going to Settings > Webhook.

 Once a webhook is registered, an HTTP request is sent to the specified URL each time the specified event occurs.
 The request method will be POST and contain JSON in its body.
-In addition, the request header will contain the secret that was set during registration with the name `X-Misskey-Hook-Secret`.
+In addition, the request header will contain the secret that was set during registration with the name `X-Ocean-Hook-Secret`.
 You can use this secret to verify that the request is legitimate.

 The payload wil contain the following properties.